ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This specification also describes the notion of a "profile" that can narrow the definition of an EAT, ensure interoperability and fill in details for specific usage scenarios.
 This specification also adds some considerations for registration of future EAT-related claims.

-The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT and UCCS.
+The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT.
 Largely this depends on the protocol carrying the EAT.
 In some cases it may be by content type (e.g., MIME type).
 In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

-This specification adds one more top-level message:
+This specification adds one more top-level token type:

 * Detached EAT Bundle (DEB), {{DEB}}

 A DEB is structure to hold a collection of detached claims sets and the EAT that separately provides integrity and authenticity protection for them.
 It can be either CBOR or JSON encoded.

+Last, the definition of other token types is allowed.
+Of particular use may be a token type that provides no authenticity or integrity protection at all for use with transports like TLS that do provide that.

 ## CDDL, CBOR and JSON